The Query Complexity of Local Search and Brouwer in Rounds: Local Search and Brouwer Fixed-Point in 1D

 The only solution of $f_i$ is the point $i$.
 A second observation is that for any set of $q$ queries points, there are at most $2q+1$ possible results considering all $f_i$, because there are at most $2q+1$ of possible different relative location between the $q$ queried points.

 Now consider the decision tree of any $k$-rounds deterministic algorithm $A$.
-If the number of queries on every node are $o(n^{1/k})$, the number of leaf node are $o(n)$, i.e., the algorithm $A$ will fail with high probability.
+If the number of queries on each node is $o(n^{1/k})$, then every node has at most $o(n^{1/k})$ branches.
+Since $A$ only has $k$ rounds, the number of leaf nodes at the bottom of the decision tree is only $o(n)$, i.e., $A$ only has at most $o(n)$ different possible outputs.
+Recall that there are $n$ possible local search instances with different solutions, thus, $A$ must fail with high probability.

 \paragraph{Hard Discrete Brouwer Fixed-Point Instances}

 A uniform distribution over $n$ possible instances $f_1,\ldots, f_n$, where $f_i$ is defined as below: \begin{enumerate} \item $f_i(i) = 0$; \item $f_i(j) = -1$, if $j>i$; \item $f_i(j) = 1$, if $j<i$ \end{enumerate}